SameerBatla/Library-using-useContext-and-Hooks/README.md

-A Library management system where state management is achived using useContext,useReducer and hooks
+A Library management system where state management is achived using useContext,useReducer and hooks.

+TO RUN
+1) npm install
+2) npm start